 (B) Persons with Disabilities (PWD) Set-Aside.
 The PWD Set-Aside is reserved for Developments restricting Units for residents who meet the requirements of Tex.
 Gov't Code §2306.111(c)(2) while not exceeding the number of Units limited by 10 TAC §1.15 of this title (relating to the Integrated Housing Rule).
 MFDL funds will be awarded in a NOFA for the PWD Set-Aside only if sufficient funds are available to award at least one Application within a Participating Jurisdiction under Tex.
 Gov't Code §2306.111(c)(1).

 (C) 9% HTC Layered Set-Aside.
 The 9% Layered Set-Aside is reserved for Applications that are layered with 9% Housing Tax Credits that do not meet the definition of CHDO, but that do meet all other MFDL requirements.
-Awards under this set-aside are dependent on the concurrent award of a 9% HTC allocation; however, an allocation of 9% HTC does not ensure that a sufficient amount of MFDL funds will be available for award.
+Awards under this Set-aside Are dependent on the concurrent award of a 9% HTC allocation; however, an allocation of 9% HTC does not ensure that a sufficient amount of MFDL funds will be available for award.

 (D) Additional Set-Asides may be developed, subject to Board approval, to meet the requirements of specific funds sources, or address Department priorities.
 To the extent such Set-Asides are developed, they will be reflected in a NOFA or other similar governing document.

 (b) Regional Allocation and Collapse.
-All funds received directly from HUD in the annual NOFA will be allocated to regions and potentially subregions based on a Regional Allocation Formula (RAF) within the applicable Set-Asides (unless the funds have already been through a RAF).
+All funds received directly from HUD will be allocated to regions and potentially subregions based on a Regional Allocation Formula (RAF) within the applicable Set-Asides (unless the funds have already been through a RAF of the annual NOFA and/or Special Purpose NOFA).
 The RAF methodology may differ by fund source.
 HOME funds will be allocated in accordance with Tex.
 Gov't Code Chapter 2306.
-The end date for the RAF will be identified in the NOFA, but in no instance shall it be less than 30 days from the date a link to the Board approved NOFA or NOFA Amendment is published on the Department's website.
+The end date and Application Acceptance Date for the RAF will be identified in the NOFA, but in no instance shall it be less than 30 days from the date a link to the Board approved NOFA or NOFA Amendment is published on the Department's website.

 (1) After expiration of the RAF, remaining funds within each respective Set-Aside may collapse on an end date identified in the NOFA.
 All Applications received prior to these collapse period deadlines will continue to hold their priority unless they are withdrawn, terminated, suspended, or funded.